ju4ka1371/CS2-Addon-Creator/README.md

 Just read what the program itself asks of you and that's it.
 There is no room for error there.

-Put all the necessary files for the server in the "csgo_addons" folder.
-Sounds, models, particles, etc.
+In the "csgo_addons" folder, create a folder with the name of your addon and put all the necessary files in it.

 DO NOT use Cyrillic in the names of files and folders!